AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * predictedVector: A vector that is predicted by the model.

-* probabilityVector: A vector that contains the probability of predicted values in predictedVector.
+* highestValueVector: A vector that contains the predicted values in predictedVector.

--OR-

-* predictedMatrix: A matrix containing all predicted values from all classes.

 ### getClassesList()

 ```
-NeuralNetwork:getClassesList(): []
+OneVsAll:getClassesList(): []
 ```

 #### Returns: